ccummings/canjs-contacts-tutorial/part1/part1.md

 In part one you will:

-- Create a Control and a View (client-side template) to display contacts
+- Create a Control and View (client-side template) to display contacts
 - Represent data using Models
 - Simulate ajax responses using the fixtures plugin